 Gauges are used to measure the pressure of the fluid.

-Pressure gauges which used to measure the pressure which is greater than atmosphere whereas the vacuum gauges are used to measure pressure less than atmospheric pressure.
+Pressure gauges which used to measure the pressure which is greater than the atmosphere whereas vacuum gauges are used to measure pressure less than atmospheric pressure.

-The specific volume of a substance is its volume per unit mass and generally expressed in meter³/ kg of air at zero degrees centigrade and under a pressure of 760 mm of mercury has a volume of 0.7734 cubic meters.
+The specific volume of a substance is its volume per unit mass and is generally expressed in meter³/ kg of air at zero degrees centigrade and under a pressure of 760 mm of mercury has a volume of 0.7734 cubic meters.

 Therefore, the specific volume of air under this condition is 0.7734-meter³/kg.